History

-At the Reserve, the replicated prairie evokes images of buffalo and Native Americans as breezes ripple the sea of native grasses and forbs.
+At the Nature Reserve, the reconstructed prairie evokes images of bison grazing as breezes ripple the sea of native grasses and forbs.
 Each spring, abundant woodlands burst forth with a multitude of native wildflowers while, later in the year, the same woodlands offer lush green shade, oases from the summer sun.

 Wetlands, known for their splendid array of species, offer a close-up look at aquatic plant and animal life.
 Visitors to this special environment include great blue and little green herons, dragonflies and other fascinating creatures.
 The slopes, which are the watershed of the wetlands, are cloaked in flowery reconstructed prairie.